Science11 min readUpdated

 Registered Dietitian, M.S.
 Nutrition Science

 Mifflin-St Jeor wins for the general population, predicting resting metabolic rate within 10 percent of measured values in more adults than any other simple equation; Katch-McArdle wins for trained athletes and lean individuals with a recent body composition scan.
 The two equations ask different questions.
 Mifflin needs only height, weight, age and sex.
 Katch-McArdle needs lean body mass.
-As of May 2026, the Academy of Nutrition and Dietetics still recommends Mifflin-St Jeor as the default for clinical practice.
+As of August 2026, the Academy of Nutrition and Dietetics Evidence Analysis Library still recommends Mifflin-St Jeor with actual body weight as the default when indirect calorimetry is not available.

 Calorie tracking apps quietly choose one of these formulas for you and call the output your TDEE.
 Most pick Mifflin-St Jeor because it is the most validated.
 A handful, especially those aimed at lifters, default to Katch-McArdle.
 The choice matters: the same person can see TDEE estimates 150-200 kcal apart depending on which equation runs in the background.